-Wednesday May 22, 2019 — PG&E filed for Chapter 11 bankruptcy on January 29, 2019.
-This means that damage claims arising out of the 2017 North Bay Fires and the 2018 Camp Fire will now proceed to resolution through the bankruptcy court.
-Fire victims do not lose their right to compensation because of the bankruptcy and should consult an attorney about preparing a claim.
+Thursday July 18, 2019 — PG&E filed for voluntary Chapter 11 bankruptcy on January 29, 2019.
+Legal claims arising out of the 2017 North Bay Fires and the 2018 Camp Fire will now proceed to resolution through the bankruptcy court rather than the civil courts.
+Wildfire victims do not lose their right to compensation because of the bankruptcy and should consult an attorney about preparing a claim.

 If you suffered losses in the following or related fires, you may be entitled recover legal damages from PG&E: